MarynaShavlak/dev-interview-hub/src/features/notificationButton/ui/NotificationButton/NotificationButtonTrigger/README.md

 ```

 ## Props
+The `NotificationButtonTrigger` interface extends `TestProps` to include the optional `data-testid` property, allowing for easier identification and testing of the component in various testing environments
 The **`NotificationButtonTrigger`** component accepts the following props:

 | Prop       | Type           | Required / Optional | Description                                          |